 The time management steps above require input from your project team, but also stakeholders and other parties involved in the project in order to be as accurate as possible.
-Your project time management plan is not static, and must be reviewed and revised throughout the life cycle of the project.
+Your project timeline is not static and must be reviewed and revised throughout the life cycle of the project.

 Why Is Project Time Management Important?

 Projects are intimidating.
 There’s a lot to do, with usually little time or money to do it.
 There’s no room for mistakes, which can be costly and time-consuming.
 Stakeholders like certainty—and while you can’t promise them everything will run like clockwork, you can certainly do your best to manage time.